Rogue One (soundtrack): Reception

 Filmitracks commented, "while Giacchino is and never will be John Williams, he accomplished a feat here that is as passionately loyal as anyone will likely ever hear".
 Movie Wave reviewer gave 4-stars and said "Michael Giacchino has seemed for some time to be the most likely composer to take over Star Wars when John Williams hangs up his baton, and while there's no sign of that happening yet, this score shows that he's more than ready for the job [...]
 The musical storytelling is just not as vivid as Williams's and the themes not as memorable (nobody's are) but I do think Giacchino really stepped up, managing to write his own thing while skirting around Williams's style closely enough for it to be a very impressive achievement indeed."
-Jonathan Broxton commented: "When you consider the pressures Giacchino faced in writing this score, not only in terms of time, but in terms of the weight of expectation in writing a score that has to live up to some of the finest film music ever written, the fact that it turned out as good as it has is almost a miracle.
+Jonathan Broxton of Movie Music UK commented, "When you consider the pressures Giacchino faced in writing this score, not only in terms of time, but in terms of the weight of expectation in writing a score that has to live up to some of the finest film music ever written, the fact that it turned out as good as it has is almost a miracle.
 His careful adoption of some of Williams's compositional inflections and orchestrations into his own is appropriate and respectful, his main theme (Jyn's theme) is genuinely excellent, and some of the emotional heights he reaches while using it, especially during Galen's death sequence, and the finale on the beach on Scarif, are outstanding."

-Bernard H. Heidikamp of Behind The Audio said "Giacchino delivered an astounding soundtrack, worthy of Williams’ legacy.
+Bernard H. Heidikamp of Behind The Audio said: "Giacchino delivered an astounding soundtrack, worthy of Williams’ legacy.
 It's fun, epic and emotional and although not all themes hit home and some shifts in focus regarding the villain-themes would have been in order, it's still an impressive work, even if you don't take into account that he had to write it all in four weeks.
 The narrative is strong, the orchestrations complex and vivid."
-Critic George Shaw commented "Rogue One does have its moments of themes, but they're harder to notice given how different, louder and faster paced modern movies have become.
+Critic George Shaw of Dork Side of the Froce commented,"Rogue One does have its moments of themes, but they're harder to notice given how different, louder and faster paced modern movies have become.
 It's not John Williams, but an incredible effort from Michael Giacchino."
 Analysing it as, one of the favourite Star Wars soundtrack, Elaine Tveit had stated "John Williams's Star Wars music is the stuff of legend and can never be matched.
 But Michael Giacchino's score for Rogue One stands just as strong on its own."
 Soundtrackbeat wrote "As the first composer who is responsible for the composition of a Star Wars movie soundtrack, following John Williams, there is no doubt that the Force was with him [Giacchino], since his musical product holds a position amongst the best soundtracks of 2016."
 Vann R. Newkirk of The Atlantic magazine wrote "Giacchino's sound works well for a film that strives to differentiate itself, while still announcing itself as a Star Wars movie."